 The rise of the Macintosh in the 1980s and its influence on the computing landscape also had implications for cybersecurity.
 As more people began to adopt computers for personal and professional use, the need for robust security measures became increasingly important.

-During this era, Macintosh computers were generally considered to be more secure than their PC counterparts.
+Macintosh computers were generally considered more secure than their PC counterparts during this era.
 This was partly due to the Macintosh’s proprietary operating system, which made it less susceptible to malware and cyber attacks that targeted the more widely used MS-DOS and Windows operating systems.
 Additionally, the Macintosh’s smaller market share made it a less attractive target for hackers.

 As Macintosh computers became more interconnected through local area networks (LANs) and, later, the internet, new security vulnerabilities emerged.
 During this time, the concept of ethical hacking and penetration testing began to gain traction.
-These practices involved security professionals probing computer systems to identify and remediate vulnerabilities before they could be exploited by malicious hackers.
+These practices involved security professionals probing computer systems to identify and remediate vulnerabilities before malicious hackers could exploit them.

 The Macintosh’s user-friendly interface, which made it accessible to a wide range of users, also inadvertently contributed to certain security risks.
 For instance, the ease with which users could share and install software made it easier for malware to propagate.
-This highlights the importance of striking a balance between usability and security in system design—a challenge that continues to be relevant in today’s cybersecurity landscape.
+This highlights the importance of striking a balance between usability and security in system design—a challenge that remains relevant in today’s cybersecurity landscape.

 Trivia

-5. The first laser printer specifically designed for the Macintosh, the Apple LaserWriter, was released in 1985.
+- The first laser printer designed explicitly for the Macintosh, the Apple LaserWriter, was released in 1985.
 It played a significant role in the desktop publishing revolution.

-7. The Macintosh Plus was the first Macintosh model to include a SCSI port, allowing for the connection of external hard drives and other peripherals.
+- The Macintosh Plus was the first Macintosh model to include an SCSI port, allowing for the connection of external hard drives and other peripherals.

 Conclusion